maukujnr/kubernetes/README.md

 # kubernetes
-All about Kubernetes
+All about Kubernetes.
-This serves as a dump for most common tasks that a cloud systems engineer or devops engineer would perform on a day to day basis.
+This serves as a dump for most common tasks and commands/scripts that a cloud systems engineer or devops engineer would perform on a day to day basis.